shrutivtu/image_shift/README.md

 2. Select a shift direction (up, down, left, or right).
 3. View the shifted version of the image.
 4. Optionally, view all shifted versions (up, down, left, right).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can use this README as the foundation for your Streamlit MNIST Image Shifter app!